TrivadisPF/platys/README.md

 ![platys](./documentation/images/platys-tool.png)

+The digram shows the 5 necessary steps to create a new platform and use it:

 1. Initialise a new _Platform_ context by specifying a _Platform Stack_.
 Optionally a set of services to be enabled can be specified with the `init` command.
 2. Optionally edit the `config.yml` to enable services and change default values of configuration settings.
 3. Generate the artefacts for the platform (mainly the `docker-compose.yml` but also some configuration files) by running the `gen` command.
 4. Run `docker-compose up` to start your platform.
+5. Use the services of your platform, once they are stared and ready to use.

 Currently there is one supported Platform Stack: